brstrutt/PersonalWebsiteV2/content/_index.md

 ## WHAT YEAR IS IT?

-2023 I guess.
-Year of the Rabbit now?
+2024 Year of the...Dragon?
+Neat.
+Cool animal.